force-h2020/force-bdss/doc/source/design.rst

 .. image:: _images/event_handling.svg

-Any actions that are required to be performed upon notification of a specific ``BaseDriverEvent`` subclass are handled by the ``BaseNotificationListener.deliver`` method
+Any actions that are required to be performed upon notification of a specific ``BaseDriverEvent`` subclass are handled by the ``BaseNotificationListener.deliver`` method.
+After every broadcast, the ``OptimizeOperation`` checks its run time status to see whether the event has triggered a MCO 'pause' or 'stop' signal.

 Factory Classes
 ---------------